Wizcorp/phonegap-facebook-plugin/README.md

 4. From the Cordova Facebook Connect Plugin folder copy the contents of the `native/android/` folder into the root of your Cordova Android application.

 5. From the Cordova Facebook Connect Plugin folder copy the `www/cdv-plugin-fb-connect.js` and `lib/facebook_js_sdk.js` files into your application's `assets/www` folder.

+6. Temporary change to use a common plugin file.
+Modify cdv-plugin-fb-connect.js in your project, and replace **Cordova.exec** with **cordova.exec**.
+There is a current case sensitive incompatibility between the cordova-[RELEASE].js files for iOS and Android that should be resolved in a future release.
+When that happens, this step will be unnecessary.

 Now you are ready to create your application!
 Check out the `example` folder for what the HTML, JS etc looks like.
 Note that you will need to replace your appId if you use the example index.html file.